 Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.

 A taxpayer may not use the business standard mileage rate for a vehicle after using any depreciation method under the Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle.
-In addition, the business standard mileage rate cannot be used for more than four vehicles used simultaneously.
+In addition, the business standard mileage rate cannot be used for more than five vehicles used simultaneously.
 These and other limitations are described in section 4.05 of Rev. Proc.
-2010-51.
+2019-46 (PDF).